 2021 Kentucky Veterans Hall of Fame Inductee

-I am a Christian, a husband, a father, and a grandfather, and soon I will be a retired Command Sergeant Major.
-I have served in the Kentucky Army National Guard for the last 28 years, and have conducted missions in various parts of Central America, South America, and out in the islands.
-I served in Iraq in 2004-2005, and once again in 2007.
-I am also a volunteer firefighter and EMT with Shelbyville Fire Rescue.
-During my military and first responded career, I have seen the best and worst that life has to offer (22 has a special meaning for me).
-As I transition out of military service, my goal is to continue to serve my brothers and sisters just as I have over the past 28 years.
+Troy Logsdon is a Christian, a husband, a father, a grandfather, and soon-to-be retired Command Sergeant Major.
+He served in the Kentucky Army National Guard for the last 28 years, and has conducted missions in various parts of Central America, South America, and various islands.
+He served in Iraq from 2004-2005, and once again in 2007.
+He also serves as a volunteer firefighter and EMT with Shelbyville Fire Rescue.
+After he retires, he plans on continuing to serve his fellow brothers and sisters in whatever way he can, just as he has done for the past 28 years.

 Semper Fi!
 God Bless the USA.

 Melissa received her Bachelors of Science in Justice Administration from the University of Louisville and her Masters of Science in Counseling from Campbellsville University in 2012.